 Products made from Alumino Silicate Wools are generally used at application temperatures > 900 °C in industrial equipment such as furnaces and kilns under critical application conditions, fire protection and in automotive exhaust systems.

 Regulatory Classification Status

-ASW also known as refractory ceramic fibres (RCF) is classified as a carcinogen category 2 – “Substances that should be regarded as if they are carcinogenic to humans” under the Dangerous Substances Directive since 1997.
+ASW also known as refractory ceramic fibres (RCF) was originally classified as a carcinogen category 2 – “Substances that should be regarded as if they are carcinogenic to humans” under the Dangerous Substances Directive since 1997.

 This was translated under CLP Regulation into a carcinogen category 1B “Known or presumed human carcinogen; presumed to have carcinogenic potential for humans, classification is largely based on animal evidence”.